Gabriella439/slides/eXchange2022/slides.md

 - Clear code (as best as I can manage)
 - Clear instructions for extending the language

-Some people have also expressed interest in using Grace directly

 ## Headline features

 Grace has a unique combination of features: